PremierLangage/wims-lti/docs/index.md

 * Class URL : Create a new class and redirect to the class' home on WIMS the first time it is clicked on from a LMS, only redirect to the class' home on subsequent click.
 It will also create a corresponding user on the WIMS user if needed.
-* Activity URL : Will redirect an user to the corresponding worksheet, creating the user if needed.
+* WimsSheet URL : Will redirect an user to the corresponding worksheet, creating the user if needed.
     If someone with a role of Teacher click on this link, it will also send every grade of the corresponding sheet to the LMS.